shapeoko/Docs/content/wiring.md

 If you tested your electronics with terminal blocks it might suffice to merely detach the grey stepper motors from them, but it would probably be better to disconnect them completely and re-strip any leads w/ broken wires.

-**Remember, stepper driver chips are fragile and may be damaged by applying power without a motor connected --- always wire things up completely, and verify all connections each time before applying power**
+**Remember, stepper driver chips are fragile and may be damaged by applying power without a motor connected --- always wire things up completely, and verify all connections each time before applying power.**

 ## Routing